smithphil88/gower-fields/README.md

 #### Images

-All images have been taken from websites that will be attributed in the credits section.
+All images have been taken from websites that will be attributed to in the credits section.
 These images have been re-sized to make them more appealing and consistent using a re-sizing tool.
 The images used are included to add to the visual appeal of the site.
 The colours in the images are ones with neutral and natural tones to keep inline with the colour scheme that was chosen.

 #### Wireframes